 Which iPhone email app should you use?

 The iOS email app universe is saturated with options—some excellent, some...not.
 But with all the choices, one is bound to fit how you use—or aspire to use—email.
 If you're not sure which one's right for you, try more than one.
-They all have free options, and it can be fun to experiment with a few different styles for managing email on your phone.
+They all have free options, and it can be fun to experiment with a few different styles for managing email on your iPhone.